 The Program in Jewish Culture and Society is designed to promote and support the academic study of Jewish culture and society in the spirit of free and open inquiry appropriate to a public, secular university.
-The expertise of the Program's teaching staff makes it an invaluable source of Jewish knowledge and activity for the University of Illinois at Urbana-Champaign, the Champaign-Urbana area, and the rest of the state of Illinois.
+The expertise of the Program's faculty makes it an invaluable source of Jewish knowledge and activity for the University of Illinois at Urbana-Champaign, the Champaign-Urbana area, and the rest of the state of Illinois.